MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 The Experimental Features support in PowerShell provides a mechanism for experimental features to coexist with existing stable features in PowerShell or PowerShell modules.

-An experimental feature is one where the design is not finalized.
+An experimental feature is one where the design isn't finalized.
 The feature is available for users to test and provide feedback.
 Once an experimental feature is finalized, the design changes become breaking changes.

 > [!CAUTION]
 > Experimental features aren't intended to be used in production since the changes are allowed to be
 > breaking.
-Experimental features are not officially supported.
+Experimental features aren't officially supported.
 However, we appreciate any feedback
 > and bug reports.
 You can file issues in the
 > [GitHub source repository](https://github.com/PowerShell/PowerShell/issues/new/choose).